VirtoCommerce/vc-docs/dev_docs/docs/Getting-Started/Post-Installation-Steps/01-setting-up-self-signed-ssl-cert.md

 If this warning appears:

-1. Run `1 dotnet dev-certs https --trust`
+1. Run `dotnet dev-certs https --trust`

 1. Click **Yes** in a popup dialog asking to install this localhost certificate: